istio/istio.io/content/docs/tasks/security/health-check/index.md

 ...
 {{< /text >}}

-The `liveness-probe-path` and `probe-path` are the paths to the health status file, configured at Citadel and the prober.
+The paths to the health satus files are `liveness-probe-path` and `probe-path`.
+You can configure the paths in Citadel and in the prober.
-The `liveness-probe-interval` is the interval to update the health status file (if Citadel is healthy).
+If Citadel is healthy, the value of the `liveness-probe-interval` entry determines the interval used to update the health status file.
-The `probe-check-interval` is the interval for Citadel health checking controller to call the Citadel CSR service.
+The Citadel health checking controller uses the value of the `probe-check-interval` entry to determine the interval used to call the Citadel CSR service.
 The `interval` is the maximum time elapsed since the last update of the health status file, for the prober to consider Citadel as healthy.
-`initialDelaySeconds` and `periodSeconds` are the initial delay and the interval between activations of the probe.
+The values in the `initialDelaySeconds` and `periodSeconds`entries determine the initial delay and the interval between each activation of the probe.

 Prolonging `probe-check-interval` will reduce the health checking overhead, but there will be a greater lagging for the prober to get notified on the unhealthy status.